yevhenii-pazii/rabbitmq-arguments-to-headers-exchange/README.md

 ## Features

-All arguments defined for exchange will be added to message headers or update if such header exists.
+All arguments defined for exchange will be added to message headers or updated if such header exists.

 ## Usage Examples